MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/health-service-faults.md

 #### FaultType: Microsoft.Health.FaultType.PhysicalDisk.FailureSmart
 * Severity: Warning
 * Reason: *"The drive reported the following potential problems to Windows using SMART (Self-Monitoring, Analysis and Reporting Technology)"*
-* RecommendedAction: *" If this keeps happening or you observe decreased performance, consider replacing the drive."*
+* RecommendedAction: *"If this keeps happening or you observe decreased performance, consider replacing the drive."*

 #### FaultType: Microsoft.Health.FaultType.PhysicalDisk.FailureHighWear
 * Severity: Warning
 * Reason: *"The drive has reached high percentage of its rated write endurance.
 The drive may become read-only, meaning it cannot perform any more writes, when it reaches 100% of its rated endurance.
 Check the data sheet or ask the manufacturer for more details about endurance rating and end-of-life behavior."*
-* RecommendedAction: *" If this keeps happening or you observe decreased performance, consider replacing the drive."*
+* RecommendedAction: *"If this keeps happening or you observe decreased performance, consider replacing the drive."*

 #### FaultType: Microsoft.Health.FaultType.PhysicalDisk.FailureReadOnly
 * Severity: Warning
-* Reason: *" The drive reached 100% of its rated write endurance and is now read-only, meaning it cannot perform any more writes.
+* Reason: *"The drive reached 100% of its rated write endurance and is now read-only, meaning it cannot perform any more writes.
 Solid-state drives wear out after a certain number of writes, which varies depending on the endurance rating of the drive.
 For details, check the drive specifications or ask the manufacturer about endurance rating and end-of-life behavior."*
-* RecommendedAction: *" If this keeps happening or you observe decreased performance, consider replacing the drive."*
+* RecommendedAction: *"If this keeps happening or you observe decreased performance, consider replacing the drive."*

 #### FaultType: Microsoft.Health.FaultType.PhysicalDisk.HighLatency.SlowestIO
 * Severity: Warning
 * Reason: *"The drive has high peak latency."*
-* RecommendedAction: *" Monitor the drive's performance and consider replacing the drive."*
+* RecommendedAction: *"Monitor the drive's performance and consider replacing the drive."*

 >[!NOTE]
 > This Fault is disabled by default.
 To enable it, set the health setting System.Storage.PhysicalDisk.HighLatency.Threshold.Tail.Enabled to true